 Article 4 of the 1928 Paris Convention states that Specialised Expos “illustrate a definite theme” and that the event is limited in duration (maximum three months) and space (up to 25 hectares).
 The exhibition site is entirely built by the Organiser, Participants being provided with pavilion space, which they may customise, inside and outside, according to their own interpretation of the Expo theme.

-The next Specialised Expo will take place in Buenos Aires, in Argentina between 15 January and 15 April 2023 under the theme “Science, Innovation, Art and Creativity for Human Development.
-Creative industries in Digital Convergence”.
+The next Specialised Expo will take place in Belgrade, Serbia, between 15 May and 15 August 2027 under the theme “Play for Humanity – Sport and Music for All”.

 * The 1928 Paris Convention initially referred to ‘Special Exhibitions’.
 A protocol to the Convention was adopted in 1972 redefining them as ‘Specialised Exhibitions’.
 The current classification was adopted by the 1988 amendment which gave them their current official designation as ‘International Recognised Exhibitions’.